w3c/mathml-docs/gap-analysis/index.md

 * macOS/iOS -- it appears that Safari adds the MathML-equivalent tags; need to find out what happens to the attrs
 * Android -- ???

 MathML and SVG live in somewhat parallel worlds in their relationship to HTML.
 [SVG Accessibility API Mappings](https://www.w3.org/TR/svg-aam-1.0/) (working draft, May 2018) gives details on SVG accessibility.
 In general, the document recommends adding ARIA to enhance the accessibility of SVG.
 Specifically, it states that shape elements (circle, etc) among many others do not go into the accessibility tree unless given semantics via ARIA (e.g, by aria-label).
 Also, more germane to MathML, elements that do not render visually should never be in the accessibility tree.
-For MathML, these invisible elements include the non-presentational part of semantics, maction, etc. Unlike math, there is no specialized braille language for graphics, nor is there an expected way SVG objects should be spoken in the absence of ARIA enhancements.
+For MathML, these invisible elements include the non-presentational part of `semantics`, `maction`, etc. Unlike math, there is no specialized braille language for graphics, nor is there an expected way SVG objects should be spoken in the absence of ARIA enhancements.

 Ideally, platform APIs should allow those tags and attributes of MathML that have semantic value to be exposed in a straightforward manner.
 Most MathML tags have semantic value; some attributes do also.
 Examples of attributes that have semantic value are token elements’ “mathvariant” attribute and mfrac’s “linethickness” and “bevelled” attributes (binomial coefficient if equal to 0 and Nemeth code difference, respectively).

 ### Accessibility of Mathematical Content
-For years, the accessibility of math in print, and later on the web and in other formats has been a large pain point.
+For years, the accessibility of mathematics in print, and later on the web and in other formats has been a large pain point to both those who produce accessible content and to those who consume it.
 Typically, inaccessible images were used.
 Even when alternative text was provided, the text could not be converted to braille or navigated in a useful manner; only word-by-word navigation was possible.

+The use of MathML has dramatically reduced these problems.
+In addition to speech, using MathML allows the specialized braille formats used for mathematics to be generated.
+Unlike text, these formats are *not* based on the words used to speak the expressions, but on (mostly) the notations used to represent them.
+Critically, MathML allows readers to explore the mathematical structure of an expression when it is too complicated to be understood when read from start to end.

-The use of MathML has dramatically reduced these problems, but ambiguities in math notation mean that semantic speech can’t be reliably generated.
+Ambiguities in mathematical notation mean that semantic speech can’t be reliably generated.
 For example, $(x,y)$ could be the coordinate of a point or it could be the open interval from x to y.
-Braille math codes encode them the same.
+Braille math codes such as Nemeth and UEB encode them the same.
 Speech could do so also with the literal reading "open paren x comma y close paren".
 However, this is not how someone would typically read it.
 Instead they would say something like "the point x comma y" or "the open interval from x to y".
 There is a supposition that semantic readings are "better", but this has not been confirmed by research for people that are blind; studies do show that semantic reading styles are better for individuals with dyslexia and other non-visual print disabilities.
-Nonetheless, it is widely assumed because people/teachers use semantic readings and listeners are used to hearing them.
+Nonetheless, it is widely assumed that semantic speech is better because people/teachers use semantic readings and listeners are used to hearing them.
 In many cases, the semantic reading is shorter and therefore uses less working memory.
 Some examples are:
 * $x^2$ -- "x squared" versus "x superscript 2 end superscript"
 * $\hat{x}$ -- "x hat" versus "x modified above with circumflex"
 * $\big(\begin{smallmatrix} 1 & 0\\\\ 0 & 1\end{smallmatrix}\big)$ -- "the 2 by 2 identity matrix" vs "open paren start 2 by 2 table;  row 1, column 1, 1, column 2, 0, row 2, column 1 0, column 2 1, end table, close paren"

-While all AT speaks $x^2$ semantically, the capabilities of AT for semantic speech varies considerable.
+While all AT speaks $x^2$ semantically, some do not speak $\hat{x}$ semantically, and none currently recognize an identity matrix.

+Some notations such as fractions sometimes require bracketing words or tones to indicate the start and end of some notations for someone who can't see the notation.
+For example, $\sqrt{x+1}$ is unambiguously spoken as "the square root of x plus 1 end root".
+Without these bracketing words, "the square root of x plus 1" could also be interpreted as $\sqrt{x}+1$.
+However, for someone who is dyslexic and uses AT, the extra words are a distraction and shouldn't be used.
+This difference between the needs of users means that any solution that is adopted should allow flexibility based on the reader -- simple text strings generated by authors may be in appropriate for some readers.

 #### Large Example
 To fully appreciate the difference between presentational and semantic speech, below is a question from a [MathCounts middle school math competition](https://www.mathcounts.org/sites/default/files/2020%20Chapter%20Competition%20Solutions.pdf).